Coushatta, Louisiana: History

 Formed in May 1874 from white militias, the White League in Louisiana was increasingly well-organized in rural areas like Red River Parish.
 It worked to turn out the Democratic Party, as well as suppress freedmen's civil rights and voting rights.
 It used violence against officeholders, running some out of town and killing others, and acted near elections to suppress black and white Republican voter turnout.

 In one of the more flagrant examples of violence, the White League in August 1874 captured six Republican officials in Coushatta, made them sign a pledge to leave the state, and escorted them when they were assassinated on their departure from the state.
 Victims included the brother and three brothers-in-law of the Republican State Senator Marshall H. Twitchell.
 Twitchell's wife and her brothers were from a family with long ties in Red River Parish.
 One of Twitchell's several biographies is an unpublished 1969 dissertation at Mississippi State University in Starkville by the historian Jimmy G. Shoalmire, a Shreveport native and a specialist in Reconstruction studies.

 The White League also killed five to twenty freedmen who had been escorting the Republicans and were witnesses to the assassinations.
-The events became known as the Coushatta Massacre and contributed to the Republican governor's requesting more Federal troops from U.S. President U.S. Grant to help control the state.
+The events became known as the Coushatta Massacre and contributed to the Republican governor's requesting more federal troops from president Ulysses S. Grant to help control the state.
 Ordinary Southerners wrote to the White House describing the terrible conditions and fear they lived under during these years.

 With increased fraud, violence and intimidation, white Redeemer Democrats gained control of the state legislature in 1876 and established a new system of one-party rule.
 They passed laws making elections more complicated and a new constitution with provisions that effectively disenfranchised most African Americans and many poorer whites.
 This disenfranchisement persisted for decades into the 20th century before passage of civil rights legislation and the Voting Rights Act of 1965.

-After World War II, Dr. Lawrence Edward L'Herisson, Sr. (1925–1988), a native of Bossier Parish, built a 23-bed regional rural hospital in Coushatta.
-He subsequently relocated to Shreveport with his wife, the former Mary Sloan (1925–2016).
+After World War II, Dr. Lawrence Edward L'Herisson Sr., a native of Bossier Parish, built a 23-bed regional rural hospital in Coushatta.
+He subsequently relocated to Shreveport.
 Coushatta is now served by the 25-bed Christus Coushatta Health Care Center.